davemo/blog.davemo.com/app/posts/2021-11-11-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 ## Setting things up to develop with `npm link`

-Often you will want to test a node module locally without having to publish to npm.
+Often you will want to test a node module locally without having to publish it.

 NPM allows us to do this with `npm link`, which will "connect" the two folders above using symbolic links which will allow us to iterate while developing our tool _and_ test our changes in a real project at the same time.